Marjoel/m-credit-card/README.md

 ## How to use

 1. Set the directive on the input.
-2. Set a span with a class called "m-credit-card".
+2. Set a span with a class called `m-credit-card`.
-3. Set a custom css for the classes "m-credit-card, visa, mastercard, hipercard, hiper, diners, amex".
+3. Set a custom css for the classes `m-credit-card, visa, mastercard, hipercard, hiper, diners, amex`.

 ```html